PaoloBaerlocher/Archimedes/assets/demos/README.md

 These demos can be run from _Arculator_ (an Archimedes Emulator).
 They have been grouped in the [_PaoloDemos.adf_](../../Demos/PaoloDemos.zip) file.

+Thanks to [Icebird](http://www.icebird.org/classics.html) for archiving these demos.

 ---

 # ARC ANGELS MEGADEMO

 Two demos of mine were integrated in the Arc Angels [Megademo](../../Demos/MegaDemo.zip), in 1991.

+_Arc Angels_ was a demo-maker team for the _Acorn Archimedes_, with members from France, Switzerland and the Netherlands.

 _Armaniac_ was my nickname as a coder in the Arc Angels team. _Angel Heart_ was the nickname of _Fabrice Mercier_, the team founder.